Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 At the entrance to Nitobe there is a sign asking visitors to respect the peaceful atmosphere inside the garden.
 During my visits, I've seen that they often do.
 People generally walk slowly around the garden or sit on a bench.
-Here they read a book, draw or paint, talk quietly to a companion or simply sit in silence.
+Here they read a book, draw or paint, talk quietly to a companion, or simply sit in silence.

 The Nitobe garden was designed by Professor Mori from Chiba University in Japan.
 It's about one hectare (two and a half acres) in size.
 The centrepiece is a large, irregularly-shaped pond.
 The pond contains koi and is traversed by six bridges of different types.
 A waterfall and a stream are present at one end of the pond.

 A small island is located in the pond and is connected to the rest of the garden by a bridge.
 The island resembles a turtle in shape.
-Stones have been added to represent the head, flippers and tail of the turtle.
+Stones have been added to represent the head, flippers, and tail of the turtle.
 The animal is significant because it's a symbol of immortality.
 The island is appropriately known as the Island of Eternity.

-Grass, moss, shrubs, trees and a walking trail surround the pond.
-The overall impression that is produced is one of green tranquillity.
+Grass, moss, shrubs, trees, and a walking trail surround the pond.
+The overall impression that is produced is one of green tranquility.
 Even the water is sometimes green due to the growth of algae.
 Other colours are visible at certain times of the year as flowers bloom or as leaves change colour.
 The reflections in the water and the patterns of light and dark on a sunny day are always beautiful, as are the koi.